dansanderson/mega65-welcome-guide/using-disks.md

 ## Using the SD card from BASIC

 Recent improvements added the ability to manipulate disk images on the SD card without using the Freeze menu.
 In general, device `U12` is considered the SD card.
+Only some disk commands work with the `U12` device.

 To list all of the files on the SD card: